webxdc/website/src-docs/spec/selfAddr_and_selfName.md

 `selfAddr` is a unique string within a webxdc application that

+- has no meaning outside the webxdc app,

+- can be used in other webxdc APIs,

 - should not be shown in the user interface of the webxdc application,

-- can be used in other webxdc APIs,

 - is identical across multiple invocations of the same webxdc application,

-- is identical on multiple devices of the user using the same webxdc application,
+- is identical on multiple devices of the user using the same webxdc application.

-- should not be linkable to addresses of the same user in other webxdc applications.
+- is not linkable to addresses in other webxdc apps: even if a web app manipulates users to share addresses via copy+paste with another web app, addresses between the two web apps can not be correlated.

 ## Example using selfAddr and selfName